-Having wiped from my lips the milky evidence of a morning cappuccino, I stepped out into the crisp cool air of Arezzo still tasting the spice of cinnamon.
-Before long I found myself wandering under the canvas tents and arched walkways of an antique market, admiring not only the many objects considered to be the spice of life, but also the spicy exchanges between sellers and buyers.
+Having wiped the milky evidence of a morning cappuccino from my lips, I stepped out into the crisp cool air of Arezzo.
+Before long I found myself wandering under the canvas tents and arched walkways of an antique market.
+People were admiring the many objects they considered to be the spice of life, as I watched the spicy exchanges between sellers and buyers.

-Then I heard a voice over the normal hum of market business.
-It came from a man talking on his cellphone, sharing his conversation not only with the market goers but also with the more stoic figures in the paintings surrounding him in the middle of an art display.
-His voice rose to an intense crescendo accompanied by the frantic and constant gesturing of his left hand.
-Just when I anticipated a complete explosion, he took a deep breath and placed his cell phone on an unsuspecting antique side table.
-Then I realized that the gesturing with his left hand proved insufficient to adequately express his feelings.
-Now free of encumbrance, I witnessed his hands and arms gesturing uncontrollably as he unleashed a string of words toward the unsuspecting cell phone.
+Then I heard a voice over the hum of the market.
+It came from a man talking on his cellphone, sharing his conversation not only with the market goers but also with the stoic figures in the paintings surrounding him in the middle of an art display.
+His voice rose in intensity accompanied by the frantic and constant gesturing of his left hand.
+Just when I anticipated an explosion, he took a deep breath and placed his cell phone on an antique side table.
+Now free of encumbrance, I witnessed his hands and arms gesturing uncontrollably as he unleashed a string of expletives toward the unsuspecting cell phone.

-They were words that caused parents of small children to hurry them along, while the other folk looking on responded with either a shake of the head in disapproval or a nod of affirmation.
-The words were politically charged and racist, transforming the natural spice of a market, on an otherwise ordinary day, into cesspool of toxic division.
+They were words that would have caused parents of small children to hurry them along, while the other folk looking on responded with either a shake of the head in disapproval or a nod of affirmation.
+The words were politically charged and racist, anti-immigrant and anti-black, transforming the natural environment of a market into cesspool of toxic division.

 This moment in the market reminded me of a story that is told about St. Francis visiting Arezzo.
 Perhaps it was on a cool crisp day like that of the antique market, which quickly warmed into unbridled and prejudiced feelings.
 In a painting of Francis’ visit to the city, the primary figure is Brother Sylvester, standing outside the city gate with arm raised as he casts demons out of the city.
 Francis kneels, close by, in prayerful support of this exorcism.

-Looking back 800 years through the lens of medieval painting with its metaphors and symbolism, we come to understand that the real demons in the city of Arezzo were those of social, economic, and political division among the local residents (1).
+Looking back 800 years through the lens of this medieval painting with its metaphors and symbolism, we come to understand that the real demons in the city of Arezzo were those of social, economic, and political division among the local residents (1).
 It seems that these demons of division, cast out of Arezzo by Sylvester so long ago, have come to settle today in homes, towns, cities, and countries across the globe.
-They now manifest themselves as the poltergeists of political polarization, and like the possessed man with the cell phone they are encouraged by racism.
+They now manifest themselves as the phantoms of political polarization.

 Yes, our political life is possessed.
-Politics is supposed to help us collectively achieve meaningful goals that could not be realized individually.
-To achieve this general welfare, the political process is necessarily marked by negotiation, debate, and legislation, like a good haggling at an antique market.
-In our world today, this spice of the market has been turned into the cesspool of division, which has become so deep that it polarizes family members, friends, and neighbors into uncompromising camps that demonize the other to justify their own perspectives, policies, and prejudices.
+Politics is supposed to help us to collectively achieve meaningful goals that could not be realized individually.
+To achieve this general welfare, the political process is necessarily marked by negotiation, debate, and legislation, like the haggling at an antique market.
+In our world today, this spice of the market has been turned into the cesspool of division, which has become so deep that it polarizes family members, friends, and neighbors into uncompromising camps that demonize the other in order to justify their own perspectives, policies, and prejudices.

-This is the racism of today, no longer simplified to the color of skin but now expanded to include anyone who is different than me, my perspective, my desires.
+To understand racism, it must be understood that it is based on the use of power to control a group.
+It is a false premise in which one group is superior and the other group inferior based on the color of skin, language, and ethnicity.
+All of these things still exist today.
 This attitude of superiority leads to thoughts and actions that at first glance might not seem racist but are intrinsically rooted in prejudice.
 This racism of the heart, recognized or not by the individual, grows into communal and social prejudice that makes us all complicit at some level.
 This happens in relation to fair housing and education, immigration and refugee relocation policies, and the manifold problems with our prison systems (2).

-Today we too often wish to ignore the demons of political division, by no longer discussing certain issues at the table because heated disagreements are inevitable.
-Such avoidance, however, only breeds the more dangerous poltergeists of polarization in our homes and work places.
+Today, we often, wish to ignore the demons of political division, by not discussing certain issues at the table because heated disagreements are inevitable.
+Such avoidance, however, only breeds the more dangerous phantoms of polarization in our homes and workplaces.
 In this vast separation between people it becomes easy, and in time even seems natural, to degrade and demonize any word, action, or person on the opposite side.